garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ### Step 2: Creating the Recipe for Workspace

-You will need to create a **Recipe** in DevZDatabasepped with the necessary tools like `psql` and store your API keys as well:
+You will need to create a Recipe in DevZero equipped with the necessary tools like psql and store your API keys as well:

 1. Go to **DevZero** Dashboard and open the **Recipes** tab.
 2Databaseon **New Recipe** and enter the recipe's name.